 One thing I’ve learned (the hard way) from founding a rapidly growing company is without ownership and accountability you literally cannot grow your business.
-In fact, without employee ownership and…Continue
+In fact, without employee ownership and accountability,…Continue

 Added by Brennan McEachran on May 31, 2016 at 20:30 — No Comments